 Assemblies will be held on special occasions.
-At all times, student behavior should be refined and courteous.
-An indication of the cultural level of the school is the conduct of its student body at an assembly.
-Whether guests are present or not, each student is personally responsible for the impression made by the school as a whole.
+Student behavior should always be refined and courteous.
+An indication of the school's cultural level is the conduct of its student body at an assembly.
+Whether guests are present or not, each student is responsible for the impression made by the school.